rfong/sustenance/bread/README.md

 + bread knife
 + 500F-capable oven
 + baking sheets
-+ large, wide vessel for mixing dough (I either use a wide metal mixing bowl or a clear 8-quart tub, both from the restaurant supply store)
++ big mixing bowl or dough tub. when making sourdough, I like using a clear 8-quart tub from the restaurant supply store, which makes it easy to see how much my dough has risen.
-+ bench scraper
++ bench scraper if handling wetter doughs over 70% hydration

-*necessary if you want to Follow A Recipe, but lots of home bakers just wing it*
+*necessary if you want to Follow A Recipe or quantify your recipe for others, but lots of home bakers just wing it by feel*

 + kitchen scale with tare function

-*useful, but easy to improvise from random kitchen implements*

-+ reusable bowl wrap (I have a Bee's Wrap, which isn't remotely airtight, so I tie it down with a piece of paracord)
-+ parchment paper or 500F-resistant silicone sheet liner (can also use cornmeal/semolina, or grease although that has a higher chance of burning the bottom)
-+ Dutch oven (or can use a combo cooker or any other upside-down oven-safe pot to trap steam, or you can just steam the oven)
-+ shaped proofing vessel (can use floursack towels + mixing bowl, or banneton if you want that fancy look)
-+ cooling rack (I did fine without one for the first decade of baking and finally got myself one as a little treat)
++ measuring spoons
 + probe thermometer

-I'm used to fudging water temperatures from brewing tea all the time, so I don't use a thermometer.
-For example, if I want 100-110F water for my yeast, I'll do about 40% boiling water + 60% fridge water, i.e. `(212*0.4) + (50*0.6) ~= 115`, and assume I've lost several degrees by transference into a room temperature container.
-You can also be less exact and dunk your hand straight into the water.
-If it feels hot but you can leave your hand in the water without active pain, then it's probably somewhere in the 90-110F range.
+I've brewed tea about 5x/day since 2008, so I am extremely calibrated to water temperature and have a lot of heuristics for hitting within 5F of a target temperature without a thermometer.
+For example, if I want 100-110F water to bloom instant yeast, I'll combine about 40% boiling water + 60% tap-cold water, i.e. `(212*0.4) + (50*0.6) ~= 115`, and assume I've lost 5-10F by transference into a room temperature container.
+For yeast, I also always double check by dunking my hand in the water.
+If it feels hot like a hot tub but I can leave my hand in the water without any pain, then it's in the 100-110F range.

+*convenient splurges, but not required*

++ reusable bowl wrap (I have a Bee's Wrap, which isn't remotely airtight, so I tie it down with a piece of bungee cord)
++ parchment paper or 500F-resistant silicone sheet liner. can also use cornmeal/semolina, or grease although that has a higher chance of burning the bottom.
+Silpats are excellent.
+I finally splurged on a Silpat after 15+ years of breadmaking and am now kicking myself because it would totally have paid off for me in parchment paper savings after 1-2 years.
++ Dutch oven (or can use a combo cooker or any other upside-down oven-safe pot to trap steam. you can also simply put a steam pan full of water in the oven, though the bread doesn't come out quite as well that way)
++ shaped proofing vessel (bannetons are popular for a fancy look, although personally I still use a regular mixing bowl lined with a floursack towel)
++ cooling rack (not necessary but convenient.
+I did fine without one for the first decade of baking and finally got myself one as a little treat)
++ [proofing box](https://breadtopia.com/store/breadtopia-proofing-box/)!!
+Collapsible proofing boxes ($40-50) are basically an insulated cozy with a controllable heat pad in the bottom.
+I finally treated myself to one after 15+ years of baking so that I could make bread when the house is cold, and it's a game changer.
+Dough simply does not rise in a cold house.
+I used to wing it by putting my dough under a tub and constantly re-steaming the tub with open containers of freshly boiled water, but this takes a lot of babysitting and is super annoying.